Toronto Maple Leafs (International League): The Maple Leafs return

 The Eastern League moved up to Double-A and changed its name to become the International League.
 The Maple Leafs continued as members of the International League for the next 55 years, with the league being reclassified as Triple-A in 1946.

 42 year old Nap Lajoie and his .380 batting average helped lead the Maple Leafs to another championship in 1917.
-Manager Dapper Dan Howley first joined the team in 1918, leading the Leafs to the pennant that year.
+Manager Dan Howley first joined the team in 1918, leading the Leafs to the pennant that year.
 Canadian Mooney Gibson became manager in 1919, and was called to the major leagues after one season.
 The 1920 Leafs won 108 games, and had what would be the highest single season winning percentage in the history of the franchise at .701, but finished second to the powerhouse Baltimore Orioles.
 Through the 1920s, the team averaged 93 wins a season, but won only one pennant.

 In 1926, the Maple Leafs moved to the new Maple Leaf Stadium, which would be their home for the next 42 seasons, and capped off the season with the championship, with Howley back as manager.
 The following year, the National Hockey League team, the Toronto St. Patricks, changed its own nickname to Maple Leafs.

 The Maple Leafs struggled through the 1930s, both on and off the field.
 In 1931, ownership of Maple Leaf Stadium passed to the Toronto Harbour Commission after the club was unable to pay taxes and other debts.
 Shortly after, club president Solman died, with George Oakley succeeding him in May 1931.
 At the same time, J. P. Bickell joined the team's board of directors.
 The 1932 Maple Leafs lost 113 games and only attracted 50,000 fans through the entire year.
 James A. Dunn, vice-president and second-largest shareholder after Oakley, died in August 1933.
 The one bright spot was 1934, when the team won the league championship under manager Ike Boone before losing the Junior World Series in nine games.
 A few months later, in December 1934, Oakley died.